 Installation is in the reverse order of disassembly.
 Use a new push nut (or push nuts).

 If required, adjust the kick-off cam (3).
-See "Parking Brake Kick-Off Cam Removal, Replacement and Installation." on page 22 setscrew heads in the kick-off cam should be approximately 1/4" - 3/8" (6 - 9.5 mm).
+See "Parking Brake Kick-Off Cam Removal, Replacement and Installation." on page K-22.

 Pedal Bumper Adjustment